 Is abortion safe?

 Yes, abortion is an extremely safe and common procedure.
-At current rates, about one in three American women has an abortion by the age of 45.
+At current rates, about one in four Americans who can reproduce have had an abortion by the age of 45.
 Abortions happen without any major complications in more than 99.975% of cases.
 That means an abortion is about as safe as a colonoscopy.

 Will having an abortion put me at an increased risk for breast cancer?